Elementary Schooler's Take Action for Kids in Ukraine

 Here, we introduce you to some of them:

-Making a difference - one penny at a time
+Making a difference, one penny at a time

 Never underestimate the power of one person or one penny.
-When a group of like-minded people gets together behind a common cause, you can accomplish anything. - Principal of Marshall W. Errickson Elementary School
+When a group of like-minded people gets together behind a common cause, you can accomplish anything.

-A Pie-In-Face Fundraiser makes an Impact
+A "pie-in-the-face" fundraiser makes an impact

 The students went absolutely wild.
 They wrote commercials daily to announce to the student body over the intercom to encourage their classmates to donate.
-They also stood in the car drop-off/pick-up line and collected money, encouraging the school community to help them reach their goal. - Principal Cassell
+They also stood in the car drop-off/pick-up line and collected money, encouraging the school community to help them reach their goal.

-“We knew we could trust that UNICEF would use the money we raised appropriately to help those most in need.
-The response of our school community was overwhelmingly positive.
+“We knew we could trust that UNICEF would use the money we raised appropriately to help those most in need," Cassell continued.
+"The response of our school community was overwhelmingly positive.
 The student members went absolutely wild.
 They wrote commercials daily to announce to the student body over the intercom to encourage their classmates to donate.
 They also stood in the car drop-off/pick-up line and collected money, encouraging the school community to help them reach their goal.
-They all wholeheartedly agreed that it was the best part of being a member of Dixie Bee’s student council this year.” she continued.
+They all wholeheartedly agreed that it was the best part of being a member of Dixie Bee’s student council this year.”

 Kids educate their community to raise necessary funds